slsa-framework/slsa/docs/provenance/v1/index.md

 values to aid verification.
 The same field name SHOULD NOT be used for both `externalParameters` and `systemParameters`.

-When a parameter is a references to an artifact, such as a git commit, the parameter SHOULD be a URI and the `resolvedDependencies` SHOULD record the same `uri` and its resolved `digest`.
+When a parameter is a reference to an artifact, such as a git commit, the parameter SHOULD be a URI and the `resolvedDependencies` SHOULD record the same `uri` and its resolved `digest`.
 For example: